Generalized compressible flows and solutions of the H(div) geodesic problem: Introduction

-where $e_t: \Omega(M) \rightarrow M$ is the evaluation map at time $t$ defined by $e_t(\mr{x})=x_t$.
-In this interpretation, the marginals $(e_0,e_t)_\# \bs{\mu}$ are probability measures on the product $M\times M$ and describe how particles move and spread their mass across the domain.
-Of course, classical deterministic solutions, i.e.\ curves of volume preserving diffeomorphisms $t \mapsto \varphi_t$, also fit in this definition and correspond to the case where the marginals $(e_0,e_t)_\# \bs{\mu}$ are concentrated on the graph of $\varphi_t$.
-Then, equation \eqref{eq:isoteulergen} is the equivalent of the incompressibility constraint in the generalized setting; in fact, when $\bs{\mu}$ is deterministic it coincides with \eqref{eq:isoteuler}.
+where $e_t: \Omega(M) \rightarrow M$ is the evaluation map at time $t$ defined by $e_t(\mr{x})=x_t$, and $\rho_0$ is normalized so that $\rho_0(M) =1$.
+In this interpretation, the marginals $(e_0,e_t)_\# \bs{\mu}$ are probability measures on $M\times M$ and describe how particles move and spread their mass across the domain.
+Classical deterministic solutions, i.e.\ curves of volume preserving diffeomorphisms $t \mapsto \varphi_t$, correspond to the case where the marginals $(e_0,e_t)_\# \bs{\mu}$ are concentrated on the graph of $\varphi_t$.
+Then, equation \eqref{eq:isoteulergen} is equivalent to the incompressibility constraint $\varphi_\# \rho_0 = \rho_0$.
+Note also that formulating the incompressibility via the push-forward of $\varphi$, we allow changes in orientation.
 The minimization problem in terms of generalized flows consists in minimizing the action

 among generalized incompressible flows, with the constraint $(e_0,e_T)_\# \bs{\mu} = (\mr{Id},h)_\# \rho_0$.
-Brenier proved that this model is consistent with classical solutions of the incompressible Euler equations \cite{brenier1989least}.
-In particular, smooth solutions correspond to the unique minimizers of the generalized problem if the pressure has bounded Hessian and for sufficiently small times.
-On the other hand, for any coupling there exists a unique pressure, defined as a distribution, associated to generalized solutions.
-This result was later improved by Ambrosio and Figalli \cite{ambrosio2008regularity} who showed that the pressure can be actually defined as a function and defined optimality conditions for generalized flows based on this result.
+Brenier proved that smooth solutions correspond to the unique minimizers of the generalized problem for sufficiently small times, and are therefore globally length-minimizing \cite{brenier1989least}.
+On the other hand, for any coupling there exists a unique pressure, defined as a distribution (but that can actually be defined as a function \cite{ambrosio2008regularity}), associated with generalized solutions.